'Mann Ki Baat': Modi remembers Varun Singh, cautions people on Omicron | www.lokmattimes.com

 New Delhi, Dec 26 Prime Minister Narendra Modi in his monthly 'Mann Ki Baat' remembered Group Captain Varun ...

-New Delhi, Dec 26 Prime Minister Narendra Modi in his monthly 'Mann Ki Baat' remembered Group Captain Varun Singh, who was piloting the helicopter which crashed and led to the death of Chief of Defence Staff General Bipin Rawat and 12 others.
-Varun Singh too succumbed to the injuries a few days later.
+New Delhi, Dec 26 Prime Minister Narendra Modi in his monthly 'Mann Ki Baat' remembered Group Captain Varun Singh, who passed away after a weeklong battle with death after sustaining serious injuries in a helicopter crash on December 8 that led to the death of Chief of Defence Staff General Bipin Rawat and 12 others.

 The Prime Minister said, "When Varun was in the hospital, I saw something on social media that touched my heart.
 He was given Shaurya Chakra in August just this year.
 After this honour, he had written a letter to the principal of his school.
 He wanted the lives of the students of the school that he studied in should also be a celebration.
 In his letter, Varun Singh ji did not boast of his valour; instead he referred to his failures.
 He talked about how he converted his shortcomings into abilities."